lagoarde/Philia1.0/README.md

 ## Files and Running the program
 Philia1.0.zip include all the modules.
+Philia-PRGM.docx displays the entire program by module in a WORD file.
 Technicalappendix_PHILIA.docx describes the SFC model and all the equations.

 To run the model in EVIEWS, you just need to launch 00-philia.